medecins-du-monde/monitool-frontend/README.md

 ## Development server
 First run the backend available here : https://github.com/medecins-du-monde/monitool.
 The documentation to start it properly is in th e README.
 Run `npm start` for a dev server.
+This will activate the proxy and allow you to use the backend.
 Navigate to `http://localhost:4200/`.
+You will be redirected to the login page.
+Click on the button 'Use training account' to sign in.
+Then you will be redirected to the home page.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding